THE CONSTITUTION OF THE

 Section 5.
 Special interest groups, whose goals are consistent with TCTM, may be recognized by the Executive Board.

 ARTICLE V - OFFICERS AND EXECUTIVE BOARD

 Section 1.
-The officers of the council shall be a president, two vice-presidents, a secretary, a treasurer, and six regional directors elected by a plurality vote of the membership.
+The officers of the council shall be a president, two vice-presidents, a secretary, a treasurer, and six regional directors elected by a plurality of the voters.

 Section 2.
-There shall be an NCTM Representative, a Director of Publications, Journal Editor(s), a parliamentarian, CAMT Board representatives, and a Government Relations representative appointed by the president with the approval of the Executive Board.
+There shall be an NCTM representative, a Director of Publications, Journal Editor(s), a parliamentarian, CAMT Board representatives, a Membership Chair, a Volunteer Chair, and a Government Relations representative appointed by the president with the approval of the Executive Board.

 Section 3.
-The voting members of the Executive Board shall include the elected officers.
+The voting members of the Executive Board shall be the elected officers.

 Section 4.
-The non-voting members of the Executive Board shall be the NCTM Representative, the Director of Publications, the Journal Editors, the Parliamentarian, the President-Elect or Past President, and CAMT Board representatives that do not hold elected offices.
+The non-voting members of the Executive Board shall be the President-Elect or Past President, and all positions appointed by the president.